 Bold colors and unusual shapes make tropical flowers unique.

 Tropical flowers are often called "exotic" and never fail to provide a unique wow, given their colors, shapes, and textures.
-In this post, Exotic Tropical Blooms Ideal for Giving, we deep dive into and profile our favorite tropical flowers and blooming tropical plants.
+In this post, Exotic Tropical Flowers Ideal for Giving, we dive into and profile some of our favorites.

 Often bold in color, it is not usual to see tropical flowers in vibrant reds, yellows, oranges, greens, pinks, and white.
-But the color is only one aspect that makes tropical flowers dazzle.
-As you will quickly see from our profiles, the shape of tropical blooms is often very unusual, unlike typical flower arrangements that rely on roses, tulips, peonies, and dahlias, depending on the time of year.
+But the color is only one aspect that makes these blooms dazzle.
+As you will quickly see from our profiles, the shape of these exotic flowers is often unusual, unlike the more traditional or standard flower arrangements that rely on roses, tulips, peonies, and dahlias.
 From the Bird of Paradise to the Anthurium, ginger to the orchid, it is easy to see why "exotic" is associated with tropical flowers.

 Colorful, unique blooms that thrive in heat

-The unusual shapes and bold colors of tropical flowers make tropical flower arrangements unique and distinct from most flower arrangements and famous for gift giving.
-And tropical flowers are ideal for fun, festive celebrations, be it a special birthday, to cheer someone up who is feeling ill, or to thank someone.
-Next time you are thinking of sending flowers to someone, be sure to take a tour of the selection of tropical arrangements on our site.
+The exotic shapes and bold colors make tropical flower arrangements popular for gift-giving - ideal for fun, festive celebrations, be it a special birthday, to cheer someone up who is feeling ill, or to thank someone.
+Next time you think of sending flowers, review our assortment of custom-designed tropical arrangements.

-Another benefit of tropical flowers is they are often long-lasting, can tolerate warm temperatures, and prefer humid environments.
-True to their nature, tropical flowers and plants thrive in humid climates and benefit from regular misting.
+Tropical flowers are long-lasting and tolerate warm temperatures and humidity, making them ideal for summer.
 Unlike roses or tulips, tropical blooms do not like cold temperatures.
-They can turn brown or black if refrigerated, so tropical flowers should not be stored in coolers or below 60 degrees.
+They can turn brown or black if refrigerated, so arrangements with tropical flowers should not be stored in coolers or below 60 degrees.

-In the following discussions of our favorite tropical flowers, we include a flower arrangement with the tropical flower we are profiling to show you how they look in a floral arrangement.
+In the following profile of our top exotic tropical flowers, we showcase a tropical arrangement to show you how each colorful "flower" looks in an arrangement.
 These contemporary tropical florals are available on our website and in our Hillcrest flower and plant shop.
 We will gladly make a custom tropical arrangement for you.
-Call us during regular business hours at 619-544-0504 or email@example.com.
+Call us during regular business hours at 619-544-0504 or firstname.lastname@example.org.